#BOSK-EJ5445-GHOSTS1

 I… Well, I usually read in here — ’cept sometimes I read out in the back garden if it’s nice out outside, ¿you know?

 Uh huh.
-Maybe we could check out there.
+Maybe we could check out there

 Autumn exhaled & then stormed out the back, swung her head a few times, & then marched up to 1 o’ the white-&-red striped chairs & then back inside, where Dawn & Haul were just hitting the floor.
 She practically shoved the book forward.
-Here.
+Here

 Autumn nodded.

-But as Haul started to turn, Autumn said, Wait, in a loud voice.
+, in a loud voice.
 She went up to him & said, No mo’ forgetting things, all right.
 It’s vital that nobody disturbs this house while we’re working.
 Trust me: this is for your own safety.
 Now, think hard, is there anything else you need — & make it quick, since this is also a long process.
-Here.
-Autumn began riffling through his jacket & jeans.
-You have your keys on you, ¿right? ¿Your wallet?
+Here

 I think…

 You do.
 I think you’re good.
-Go have fun & forget ’bout everything.
+Go have fun & forget ’bout everything

-O, OK.
+O, OK

 Autumn was practically shoving him toward the front door @ this point.

 Autumn nodded.
-Dawn waved from meters ’hind & said, Take plenty o’ pictures for me, please.
+Dawn waved from meters ’hind & said, Take plenty o’ pictures for me, please

 Haul looked down @ his suitcases.
 O, ¿did I bring my camera?